- Planning Documents

 - Metropolitan Transportation Plan (MTP)

 Formerly known as the Long Range Transportation Plan (LRTP), the MTP is the official multi-modal transportation plan resulting from regional or statewide collaboration and consensus on a region’s or state’s transportation system, and serving as the defining vision for the region’s or state’s transportation systems and services.
-The plan addresses no less than a 20-year planning horizon that is developed, adopted, and updated by the MPO through the metropolitan transportation planning process.
+The plan addresses a 25-year planning horizon that is developed, adopted, and updated by the MPO through the metropolitan transportation planning process.

 Key Facts About the MTP

-The MPO must update the MTP every four years.
+- The MPO must update the MTP every five years.

 What It Includes